ItsBarryZ/langchain-chain-chain/readme.md

 # Teaching chatGPT to write langchain code, written with langchain

-Being consistent with my vision that execution should be zero marginal cost and zero friction in the future, I was bothered when chatGPT couldn't even write langchain code.
+I was bothered when chatGPT couldn't even write langchain code.

 So I fed a langchain one-pager into chatGPT, \
 which generated the langchain code, \